-Gjensidige complies with the Code of Practice in relation to risk management and internal control, and the board of directors and its board committees continuously reviews the most important risk areas and the internal control system.
+Gjensidige complies with the Code of Practice in relation to risk management and internal control, and the Board and its board committees continuously reviews the most important risk areas and the internal control system.

-The internal control is based on the COSO principles and consists of three lines of defense; (1) the business' own control measures (first line), (2) the compliance function, risk management function and the actuarial function's control measures (second line) and (3) the internal audit function (third line).
+The internal control system is based on the COSO principles and structured according to the internationally recognized three lines of defense model; (1) the business' own control measures (first line), (2) the compliance function, group security function, risk management function and the actuarial function's control measures (second line) and (3) the internal audit function (third line).

 The accounting department has established processes for proper internal control with financial information and shall have the right expertise and sufficient resources to be able to prepare the accounts and other statutory reporting in accordance with the applicable laws and regulations.
 The reporting of deviations and other established systematic reporting gives the Board insight into the processes and status.
-In addition, effective internal control has been established for the reporting of non-financial information.
+In addition, effective internal control has been established for the reporting of non-financial information including ESG-information.

-In the Board's opinion, the control environment is good and functions as intended.
+In the Board's opinion, the control environment is good, and functions as intended.
 The framework for the assessment of risk - identification and qualification of risks - is continuously quantified and evaluated.
 Control activities and the coordination of the different control environments are adopted annually by and in consultation with the Board.
 Information, communication and risk monitoring is conducted through the Board's risk committee and audit committee.

-In relation to risk management, the board annually adopts risk limits in light of the Company's future plans, financial situation and the capital plan communicated to the shareholders.
+In relation to risk management, the Board annually adopts risk limits in light of the Company's future plans, financial situation and the capital plan communicated to the shareholders.
 See Note 3 of the annual accounts for more information.